DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 > **Tip**: List all existing releases with the `helm list` command.

-> **Note**: If you want to use the Openshift Console to install the ODM metering service, follow these [instructions](../openshift/README.md).
+> **Note**: If you want to use the OpenShift Console to install the ODM metering service, follow these [instructions](../openshift/README.md).

 ### Verifying the Chart

 When your pods are up and running, you can access the metering service.
-Follow the instructions displayed by the helm install to know how to retrieve the URL of ODM metering service.
+Follow the instructions displayed by the helm install to know how to retrieve the URL of the ODM metering service.

 ```console
 helm get notes my-odm-metering-release